 As part of advancing Stanford University’s IDEAL vision and commitment to diversity (broadly defined), the Stanford Doerr School of Sustainability has established the Dean’s Graduate Scholars program.
 This award supports outstanding incoming graduate students who have demonstrated leadership and commitment in diversity, equity, and inclusion (DEI) and show the potential to continue their engagement in DEI service at Stanford Doerr School of Sustainability.
 The Dean’s Graduate Scholars receive tuition, salary, and research support.
 They are also part of a cohort that engages in professional development activities and annual Dean's lunches.

 The program includes:

-- Salary and tuition support for the first year of graduate studies at Stanford Earth.
+- Salary and tuition support for the first year of graduate studies at Stanford Doerr School of Sustainability.

 - Professional development activities with a cohort of Dean’s Graduate Scholars during the first two years of graduate studies.